KleoPetroff/kleopetroff.github.io/_posts/2015-12-7-Backbone-Models.md

 Above, we also use the `unset()` method, which removes an attribute by deleting it from the internal model attributes hash.

 Validation functions can be as simple or complex as necessary.If the attributes provided are valid, nothing should be returned from `validate()`.
-If the are invalid, an error value should be returned instead:
+If they are invalid, an error value should be returned instead:

 - An `invalid` event will be triggered, setting the `validationError` property on the model with the value which is returned by this method.
 - `save()` will not continue and the attributes of the model will not be modified on the server.